joseasoler/tradergen/FEATURES.md

   * Support for the Biological corruptors meme.
 Check the Ideology section above for details.

+* **[Alpha Bees](https://steamcommunity.com/sharedfiles/filedetails/?id=1558161673):** Orbital traders with the husbandry specialization have temperate and mild bees in stock.

 * **[Alpha Biomes](https://steamcommunity.com/sharedfiles/filedetails/?id=1841354677):** The biomaterials specialization may have items created from crystalline wood, mushroom stalks or red wood.